brianhornick/PowerBI-Bicycle-Business-Project/README.md

 ![image_alt](https://github.com/brianhornick/PowerBI-Bicycle-Business-Project/blob/main/Image/Screenshot%202025-03-26%20152528.png?raw=true)

 I defaulted some of the drill features differently so that the charts could answer questions such as, "What months are revenue the highest?" without the user needing to drill.

+I added some design and colour formatting accross all pages such as light colour backgrounds to help the visuals pop but not create too much contrast that it hurts the eyes.
+I also rounded the corners of the visual panes and added line bars to separate the visuals.

 ### Step 11: Creating the Late Orders % Measure